WesleyBryie/ChumBucket/wiki/piracy_rules.md

-### 4. Redundant questions that have been previously answered will be removed.
+### 4. Redundant questions that have been previously answered will be removed
  * Do a custom search via google, example: `where to find cracked apps site:reddit.com/r/piracy`

 &nbsp;